 Char Dham Yatra and Hemkund Sahib | Travel Guide & Helpline

+Chardham Yatra is a sacred pilgrimage for Hindus in India, also known as Chota Char Dham Yatra.
+It includes visiting four holy sites in the Garhwal Himalayas – Yamunotri, Gangotri, Kedarnath, and Badrinath.
+Chhota Char Dham Yatra begins on Akshaya Tritiya and ends on Bhai Dooj, two days after Diwali.
 The ideal time to undertake the Chardham Yatra is during the summer months.
 For this reason, most tourists come here from April to June.
 Monsoon time is not good for travel.
 Then September to November is the favorable time, after that the high-altitude temples remain closed during winter due to heavy snowfall.
+Travelers can complete the journey in as little as 5 days, though it typically takes 12 days.
+This involves tracking at altitude.
+Registration for the trip is mandatory and physical fitness is important.
+Although the Chardham Yatra is challenging, it provides an enjoyable experience of faith, culture, and Himalayan beauty.

-Table of Content
+Table of Contents

 - Hemkund Sahib Trek

-- Helicopter for Kedarnath Dham
+- Helicopter Services for Kedarnath Dham

 - Tourist Care - Char Dham Yatra, Uttarakhand

-Significance of Chardham Yatra in Hindu Religion
+Introduction : Chardham Yatra in Hindu Religion

 - Gangotri Temple - Goddess Ganga